Instagram/IGListKit/Guides/Migration.md

 # Migration

-This guide provides details for how to migration between major versions of `IGListKit`.
+This guide provides details for how to migrate between major versions of `IGListKit`.

 ## From 2.x to 3.x

 For details on all changes in IGListKit 3.0.0, please see the [release notes](https://github.com/Instagram/IGListKit/releases/tag/3.0.0).

+> **NOTE:** This release contains *a lot* of improvements and source-breaking API changes, especially for Swift clients.
+These are all noted in the full [release notes](https://github.com/Instagram/IGListKit/releases/tag/3.0.0).

 ### "IG" prefix removed for Swift

-Since Swift uses modules, we don't need to use the `IG` prefix to avoid collisions.
-This also makes your code look _Swifty_.
+We have improved how `IGListKit` APIs get imported into Swift.
+The `IG` prefix has been removed for Swift clients.
+For example, `IGListSectionController` becomes `ListSectionController` instead.
+Along with other interoperability improvements, this should make `IGListKit` feel more *swifty*.

 To migrate, use Xcode's Find navigator (command-3), search for `IGList`, and replace with `List`.

-### IGListSectionType removed
+### `IGListSectionType` removed

 In order to make building section controllers even easier, we removed the protocol and absorbed all of the methods into `IGListSectionController` with default implementations.